retroenv/nesgodisasm/README.md

 * Supports undocumented 6502 CPU opcodes
 * Supports branching into opcode parts of an instruction
 * Does not output trailing zero bytes of banks by default
+* Batch processing mode to disassembling multiple ROMs at once
 * Flexible architecture that allows it to create output modules for other assemblers

 Check the [issue tracker](https://github.com/retroenv/nesgodisasm/issues?q=is%3Aissue+is%3Aopen) for planned features or known bugs.